-The finding was that-aside from a tiny number of added phrases that do not impact the mathematical content in the arithmetic, ratio, rate, percent,
+The finding was that-aside from a tiny number of added phrases that do not impact the mathematical content in the arithmetic, ratio, rate, percent, and proportion standards in any way-the new document is identical to the, clearly failed, previous one.
+(But see footnote 37, which notes that the added material in 6.RP.3d is so badly chosen that it cannot be sensibly handled until students know calculus.)

 The following discussion records all the relevant standards (with the added phrases italicized) so the interested reader can easily see what the actual changes are as well as identifying the relevant standards.
-Moreover, it compares these standards with those of high-achieving countries-our current international competitors31-in detail, and it is hoped, explains why the new Massachusetts standards are so very problematic.
+Moreover, it compares these standards with those of high-achieving countries-our current international competitors-in detail, and it is hoped, explains why the new Massachusetts standards are so very problematic.